Grand Theft Auto Criminal Charges in California

 In California, grand theft auto is considered a wobbler charge.
 Despite its non-threatening name, a wobbler charge means the charges can go either way, like a Weeble Wobble (a popular toy in the 70s).
 A wobbler charge is a hybrid offense that can be tried as a misdemeanor or a felony.
 Anyone facing criminal charges in California prefers the lesser of the two, meaning lower fines and shorter jail time sentences.
 Misdemeanor charges also allow experienced criminal defense attorneys to work to find the most manageable way to pay the penalties for each client.

-Criminal defense attorneys like Joni Eisenstein bring more than 27 years of experience handling grand theft auto and similar cases in San Diego County.
+Criminal defense attorney Joni Eisenstein brings her comprehensive experience handling grand theft auto and similar cases in San Diego County since 2003.
 Joni's knowledge of the law and California's unique interpretations of the laws make her invaluable in providing expertise in criminal cases.
 Attorney Eisenstein understands how disruptive facing criminal charges is to home and family life, and she works tirelessly to fight for her clients.
 The testimonials of those she has represented reveal how hard she works and the successful results she can achieve.

 Again, most people have no idea the numerous options available when facing grand theft auto charges.
 Whether it is filing paperwork with the courts right away to protect the suspect, finding mistakes in the way the arrest was handled, arguing against the prosecution’s evidence and witnesses on the front end, or having someone knowledgeable and relentless by your side in court, hiring a criminal defense attorney is the only way to handle grand theft auto charges in California.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now

 Hiring a criminal defense attorney like Joni Eisenstein can help you go from a place of uncertainty to freedom.